rdlugosz/route53_aliaser/README.md

   that it would just call `Route53Aliaser.update_alias_if_needed` and return a success code.
 - Dropping `Thread.new { Route53Aliaser.update_alias_if_needed }` into a
-  controller action  gets called relatively frequently (say, your home page).
+  controller action that gets called relatively frequently (say, your home page).
   This is the #YOLO approach, but shouldn't be terribly harmful since: A) this is a very short-lived thread, and B) there are no real consequences if the thread were suddenly killed.
 Note that I would not recommend calling this in